Chapter 2: The Raw Request

 Most tutorials will tell you to pip install anthropic.
 We are not going to do that.

-Why?
-Because SDKs hide the truth.
+SDKs hide the truth.
 They add layers of abstraction that make “Hello World” easy but make debugging “Error 400” a nightmare.
-When you use an SDK, you are learning a library.
-When you use raw HTTP, you are learning the protocol.
+When you learn the SDK, you learn the SDK.
+When you learn the raw HTTP call, you learn the protocol underneath every SDK.

 To talk to Claude, you need an API Key.
 This is a long string of characters that acts as your credit card.